Department Head: Mrs. Stacy Freeman

 This course is designed for the beginning student who wishes to learn Spanish.
 Study is organized around the four goals of foreign language learning: speaking, listening, writing and reading.
 These fundamentals provide the student with the vocabulary necessary for basic communication skills.
 Emphasis is placed on incorporating the language into everyday conversation.
 Skills are developed through oral and written practice along with the study of thematic lessons.
 In addition to text work, students are exposed to the Spanish culture and language through the study of and participation in cultural activities.

 The second year of Spanish is a continuation of the foundation established in Spanish I. The student continues the study of Spanish vocabulary and grammar, broadening their understanding of the language and culture.
 Emphasis is placed on more complex grammatical structures as well as improving speaking and writing skills.
 Material is presented in Spanish as much as possible so that the use of the language skills studied can become a daily occurrence.

 SPANISH III (Online Dual Enrollment)

 Spanish III Dual Enrollment in as online course which can be taken upon completion of Spanish I and II.
 Students enrolled in the class may receive up to 6 college credits in Spanish upon successful completion of coursework.
 Studies reinforce the vocabulary and grammatical structure presented in the first two years of Spanish as well as continue to present more complex speaking and writing skills.
 Emphasis is placed on improving listening, speaking, reading, and writing skills.
-Applicants must be a Sophomore, Junior or a Senior, have completed French I with an A or a B, have a GPA of 3.0 for 10th-11th grade/ 2.75 for 12th grade, and have an ACT composite score of a 20.
+Applicants must be a Sophomore, Junior or a Senior, have completed Spanish II with an A or a B, have a GPA of 3.0 for 10th-11th grade/ 2.75 for 12th grade, and have an ACT composite score of a 20.
 In addition, ACT sub scores of an 18 in English and a 19 in Math are required.

 *Additional fee per 3 hour course will apply